D0nni387/The-Quiz-Hub/README.md

 ### Designer goals

 1. Create a simple but engaging quiz game
-2. Minimise continued maintanence with externally sourced quiz questions
+2. Minimise continued maintenance with externally sourced quiz questions
 3. Be engaging enough to hold peoples attention to users coming back to the site after first use.

 ### Design Choices

 #### Fonts

-Due to the minimal approach to the design i decided to use a single font to allow the content to be consistent throughout, deciding on Solway provided through the google font service, i felt this offered the user a simple easy to read font allowing content to be easily read on all devices.
+Due to the minimal approach to the design i decided to use a single font to allow the content to be consistent throughout, deciding on Solway provided through the Google font service, i felt this offered the user a simple easy to read font allowing content to be easily read on all devices.

 #### Colours